 Tamarind has protective and descongestant properties for the liver .
 Agrees biliary disorders for its ability to facilitate the emptying of the gallbladder, with liver purifying plant indicated to treat cholesterol and fatty liver.

 Recent studies have shown the protective properties of tamarind to the liver.
 The tamarind extract polyphenols protect liver cells by preventing organ damage.
 Tamarind is an ingredient in medicines and tonics Sanatorium ®.

-Dosage: take infusion of 30g. of leaves per liter of water.
+Dosage: take an infusion of 30g. of leaves per liter of water.
 Up to 3 cups daily.
 Pulp: take 20 to 40g. tamarind pulp diluted in water up to 3 times daily.
 In case of developing gallstones, tamarind is contraindicated.